No one is safe…

 He travels around the world with his laptop and currently resides in Puerto Vallarta, Mexico.
 Seph loves surfing, tacos and writing about himself in third person.

-Dr. Hugo Alberts is a professor of psychology at the University of Maastricht.
+Dr. Hugo Alberts (Ph.D.) – psychologist, researcher and entrepreneur.
 Upon completion of the master’s psychology in 2002, he obtained his doctorate in 2007 on the theme of self-control.

 In 2008, mindfulness was a major focus of his research and teaching.
 Through controlled lab- and field studies his research seeks to provide insight into the effectiveness of this method and the processes that underlie mindfulness.